ndcorc/amce-appdev-workshop/LabGuide100.md

   ![](images/100/100-7.png)

 - We will go more in depth into several of these features/services in later labs but, for now, let us take a look at our MBE **Settings**.
-Here we have several important pieces of information unique to our backend.
-In particular, were going to want to copy/paste the following **Access Keys** and **Environment URLs** in a seperate file as we will be needing them going forward:
+Here we have several important pieces of information unique to our backend that we want to save in the `config.js` found in the `env/` directory of our workshop code (cloned in the pre-lab).
+In particular, copy/paste the following **Access Keys** and **Environment URLs**:
   - `Client ID`
   - `Client Secret`
   - `Backend ID`
   - `Anonymous Key`
   - `Base URL`
   - `OAuth Token Endpoint`

+- While you are already editing to the `config.js` file, in the `auth` field of the JSON object, replace `<AMCE_USER>` and `<AMCE_PW>` with your AMCe username and password.
+Finally, replace `IDCS_HOST_URL` with the same `OAuth Token Endpoint` value only remove the trailing `/oauth2/v1/token` endpoint.

 # Configure AMCe Environment